Skip to Main Content

 Repository of different types of boxes and content.
 Go into your guide and "Add New Box" and select "Reuse Existing Box" to link to boxes here.
 Boxes on your page will be updated automatically when box updates occur.

-Finding Primary Sources in Diamond: the Libraries' Catalog
+Finding Primary Sources in the Libraries' Catalog

 Such tags offer researchers accurate descriptions of books and other library resources.
 Critically, subject headings provide information about the type of work described: primary source, biography, bibliography, etc. Remember that the term Sources is used as a subheading in LCSH to identify primary-source material.
 Other primary-source subheadings include Personal Narratives, Correspondence, and Diaries.